 Goals and objectives are developed

-In the same conversation that pairs discuss boundaries, they should also be exchanging goals and setting objectives.
-Are you looking to land your first job in the industry?
+In the same conversation that pairs discuss boundaries, they should also be exchanging goals and set objectives.
+Is the mentee looking to land their first job in the industry?
 Develop a portfolio?
 Learn a new coding language?
+Both mentor and mentee should talk through their long term career goals.

 Both mentors and mentees should have attainable goals that they're working towards, and regular check-ins should be scheduled to ensure both are on track.
 This can also help to prevent either party from feeling lost or unsupported.